SokolAK/TeamTelly/README.md

+# Team Telly

-# Application for tracking the results of team competition
+Application for tracking the results of team competition

 100 commits challenge